Turkey Hill Road, Red Hook, New York

 NEW YORK STATE BRIDGE AUTHORITY

 The Bridge Authority plays a vital role in our transportation system, maintaining three Hudson River crossings in Dutchess County.
-It is a self-supporting public benefit corporation that relies on toll revenues to fund operations and maintenance activities, as well as some capital improvements (though bonds are usually used for these).
+It is a self-supporting public benefit corporation that relies on toll revenues to fund operations and maintenance activities, as well as some capital improvements (typically financed with bonds).
 The Bridge Authority has a Board of Commissioners that approves an annual budget and five-year capital plan.